 The company says that Quattro is also being promoted because ski equipment is evolving every day, making it possible for anyone to ski in powder

 "Skis have become longer and thicker to ski in powder.
-The Maestrale, with a flex of 100, is a little soft when it comes to controlling fat skis.
+The Maestrale, with its flex of 100, is a little soft when it comes to controlling fat skis.
 Boots like the Quattro, which have high rigidity, allow you to glide firmly even with thick skis and walk comfortably.
 That's the kind of boot the market is looking for."

 The introduction of the 4-Quattro was also a challenge to ski brands with alpine boot expertise.
 At the same time as the Quattro, Scarpa also created a new model of telemark boots.
 With its headquarters and factory in Italy, Scarpa's challenges on snow will continue